guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/confluent-ksql-server/README.md

 *Note: in sample, default used is confluent-oss-cp-kafka*

-Modify manually your statefulSet to include the jolokia volume and the JVM starting agent, or even easier patch your existing statefulSet:
+Modify manually your deployment to include the jolokia volume and the JVM starting agent, or even easier patch your existing deployment:

 ```
 kubectl --namespace kafka patch deployment confluent-oss-cp-ksql-server --patch "$(cat 03-patch-confluent-ksql-server.yml )"